thatfuckingbird/hydownloader/README.md

 The daemon provides a JSON-based API, which is the primary means of controlling it and querying information from it.

+**Important: there is also a GUI application to manage hydownloader, called hydownloader-systray.
+It has its own separate repository.**

 ## How does it compare to the Hydrus downloader system?

 The main differences: